 Breastfeeding a Toddler is Quite Different to Breastfeeding a Baby

-Extended feeding in public is difficult – my daughter doesn’t believe in modesty for feeding implements.
-In fairness, I’m quite blatant about using a glass or a fork in public so I don’t really blame her.
-We have an ongoing battle between my choice of discretion versus her forced exhibitionism.
-She usually wins, so I try to avoid feeding during the day now.
+Extended feeding in public is difficult – my daughters didn’t believe in modesty for feeding implements.
+In fairness, I’m quite blatant about using a glass or a fork in public so I couldn’t really blame them.
+We had an ongoing battle between my choice of discretion versus forced exhibitionism.
+This led to me actively reducing daytime feeds.

 Weaning is Tough on Mum Too…

 Trying to cut back or stop altogether is tough.
 It’s natural to comfort our babies and breastfeeding is the king of comforting.
 It feels cruel to refuse them, particularly when they’re too young to understand and simply feel rejected.

 That said, there does come a time when it is no longer the pinnacle.
 Breastfeeding is a relationship, and it’s vital to your mutual bond and to the mother’s mental health that you pay attention if breastfeeding is no longer working for you both.
 Aversion, poor sleep, or a return to work may force the issue.

 While a natural transition at your child’s pace may be desirable, ultimately our babies are resilient and will bounce back from weaning when the time comes.
 Providing lots of cuddles instead of offering the breast is a pretty good substitute.